 But He did not stir up ALL His wrath.

-So the question is – Will there be a time when ALL of God’s wrath will be stirred up?
+So the question is – Will there be a time when _all_ of God’s wrath will be stirred up?

-Psalm 75 (not long past we read it) in v8 says, “For in the hand of the LORD there is a cup with foaming wine, well mixed, and he pours out from it, and all the wicked of the earth shall drain it down to the dregs.”
+“For in the hand of the LORD there is a cup with foaming wine, well mixed, and he pours out from it, and all the wicked of the earth shall drain it down to the dregs.”

-But what is this cup?
+What is this cup?

-Jeremiah 25 v15 says, “Thus the LORD, the God of Israel, said to me: ‘Take from my hand this cup of the wine of wrath,'”
+“Thus the LORD, the God of Israel, said to me: ‘Take from my hand this cup of the wine of wrath,'”

-This cup, this wine, symbolises God’s wrath.
+This cup, the wine to drink, symbolises God’s wrath.

-Revelation 19 v15 says, “From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
+“From his mouth comes a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
 He will tread the winepress of the fury of the wrath of God the Almighty.”